What is Hibernacula, and why is it important?

 Hedgehogs naturally try and search for an ideal location to nest and therefore any help is useful.

-However, it is important to remember that it is not guaranteed that the shelters and nests will be used.
+However, it is important to remember there is no guarantee that the shelters and nests will be used.

 Want to get listed on Directree?